OSU-CS362-F16/362Exercises/templates/hw2/README.md

 ## Minimum passing guidelines

 The following are guidelines for a basic submission that would receive a passing grade.
-Full credit may require significantly more effort and an otherwise perfect solution that omits one of these is not a guaranteed failure.
+Full credit may require significantly more effort and an otherwise perfect solution that omits one of these is not necessarily a guaranteed failure.

 *  Creation of the branch `hw2`
 *  At least one test for each WarmUp method.